wsvincent/django-react-blog/README.md

 This is a basic blog built with Django Rest Framework and React.

+The backend is complete.
+The frontend will be shortly.

 If you're interested in a screencast tutorial that goes step-by-step through this project please sign up for my [newsletter here](http://eepurl.com/doKgwf) to be notified when it is available.

 ## Features